I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_stream_information.md

 The offset of the next FILE_STREAM_INFORMATION entry.
 This member is zero if no other entries follow this one.

-`StreamAllocationSize`

-File stream allocation size, in bytes.
-Usually this value is a multiple of the sector or cluster size of the underlying physical device.

-`StreamName`

-Unicode string that contains the name of the stream.

 `StreamNameLength`

 Length, in bytes, of the <b>StreamName</b> string.